 - Opportunity to commission bespoke training at preferential rates (at least 40% reduction)

-- Collaborative partnership with an established, authoritative and evidence-based organisation, with strong governance in place to ensure robustness and integrity
+- Collaboration with an established, authoritative and evidence-based organisation, with strong governance in place to ensure robustness and integrity

 - Membership acknowledged on the BNF website